jorismueller/Joris-website/content/work_in_progress/chinamining/index.md

 ---
-title: "The Political Economy of Chinese Resource Extraction: A new Dataset"
+title: "The Political Economy of Chinese Resource Extraction: A New Dataset"

 authors: ["with David Kreitmeir"]